 The last time the Wulfen were roaming our tabletops this was how they looked.
 I’m not going to pretend, out of nostalgia or otherwise, that they were without their flaws but they’re still models I remember fondly.
 The teeth on the blade of the leader is a nice touch and the faces are generally far superior to most of their modern counterparts.
 The biggest difference though is in the legs.
 Where the new Wulfen have bestial hocks and paws the older models simply had the legs of ordinary Space Marines.
 Whilst the latter lacks a little in terms of imagination I actually prefer it to the new iteration which at times seems overly obvious and equally uninspired.
 Surely something midway between the two could have been possible?
 After all this is the studio itself were talking about, the creative fountainhead from which Games Workshop’s world renowned product line springs.
 Surely when there are people out there creating Space Wolf models as good as these GW should be rising to the challenge of making models that are even better, even fiercer and more impressive.
 They’ve shown time and again recently that there is a reason that they still stand at the top of their field – the Blightkings, the Bloodthirster, the Ad Mech, all have proven their skills as leaders in miniature design.
 There is no need to aim low here, these are the Wulfen.
 Any potential customer already knows what they are buying into, knows that we’re off the edge of the map, into the dark corners of the 40k universe.
 Here be dragons indeed.
 The lowest common denominator have no place here.
 In the end I almost feel that the designers have acted like the Adeptus Mechanicus themselves – not fully capturing the creativity of yesteryear, merely replicating it.

 It’s become a bit of a cliché but I suspect that the Wulfen would look better painted differently.
 The studio scheme makes them too clean ad that robs them of a lot of their impact.
-I understand the need to maintain visual cohesion across the range as a marketing tool but just think how much more impact the Wulfen would have if they were painted in pre-heresy colours.
-Take a look at the two schemes side by side (30k on the left, 40k on the right):
+I understand the need to maintain visual cohesion across the range as a marketing tool but just think how much more impact the Wulfen would have if they were painted in heresy/pre-heresy-era colours.
+Let’s take a look at the two schemes; first the Heresy era…

 Regardless of whether the 13th Company paused in their marauding, set aside the hunt for Abaddon and Magnus and sat down to repaint their armour, wouldn’t the darker scheme alone give them greater visual impact?
 Right now they are too bright, too heroic, too much like cartoon characters.
 Look again at the first piece of art I showed above.
 That to me is how the Wulfen should look, the Imperium’s own monsters, equal in their ferocity and rage to the daemons they battle.
 These are creatures of nightmare, monsters who come tearing out of the darkness and never for a moment seem like golden heroes.
 There is no glorious war here, no champions, just vicious, rage-filled animals tearing their victims apart with their hands.